Keith Relf: Personal life and death

+Relf was a lifelong chronic asthmatic and nearly died on three occasions as a child during a bad asthma attack.
+His respiratory problems led to him losing a lung; in 1964, Relf passed out during the Yardbirds' first U.S. tour after a lung collapsed, resulting in the lung being removed.
+In his last years he developed emphysema.

 In 1966, he married April Liversidge.
 They had two sons, Danny and Jason.

-Relf died in the basement of his home in 1976 at age 33 from electrocution while playing an electric guitar.
-He had had several health problems throughout his life, including emphysema and asthma.
-He may have been taking the medications commonly used to treat those diseases at the time, and these may have contributed to his inability to survive the electric shock.
+On 12 May 1976, Relf died in the basement of his home at age 33 from electrocution while playing an ungrounded electric guitar.
+He was discovered by his son Daniel.
+He may have been taking medications such as theophylline, commonly used to treat respiratory diseases at the time, and these drugs may have led to tachycardia and/or arrhythmia which possibly contributed to his inability to survive the electric shock.
+His death was announced two days later on 14 May, which is sometimes erroneously listed as the date of his death.

-At the time, it is said that Relf was in the process of putting back together the original progressive rock band Renaissance line-up, which would eventually be called Illusion.
 He was buried in Richmond Cemetery.

-Though most sources mistakenly list 14 May as Relf's date of death (the day that many newspapers ran the story); on the official death certificate, he was declared dead on 12 May at West Middlesex Hospital.